gilliangold/cpsc484-group32/README.md

 Finally, navigate to http://127.0.0.1:8000/ in a web browser to preview the prototype

 # Constraints in Deployment Environment
-- We added a two-seconds wait time for each redirect to avoid skipping webpages during the process.
+- We added a two-second wait time for each redirect between webpages to avoid skipping pages during the process.
 Otherwise, an action from the user caught by the screen will be received by several webpages.
-Thus, users need to wait for 2 seconds to start their move based on the instructions.
+Thus, users are instructed to wait for 2 seconds to start their gesture.
-- Due to the delay of receiving kinect data, users need to wait for redirecting to the next page after their moves.
+- Due to the delay in receiving kinect data, users are asked to wait for redirecting to the next page after their moves.
 - The original design of the exercise duration is 5 minutes.
 For test and prototype purpose, the exercise will be finished in 1-2 minutes.
 The stretching completes when 2 / 8 exercises (shown on the screen) completed, and the breathing completes when 3 / 10 exercises (shown on the screen) completed.
 - We implemented the redirect between different screens based on the wrist data.
 Users need to move their wrist along with the provided instructions to interact with the screen.
-- The error prevention of the exercise is based on the detected number of players in the screen.
-With other people shown up in the background of the screen, the warning may popup unexpectedly.
+- To prevent more users for an exercise than the system is expecting, we implemented an error prevention measure based on the detected number of players in view.
+However, as our implementation environment has a high-traffic corridor in part of the frame, the warning may popup unexpectedly.

 # Collaboration Record
 Gillian Gold (gg558)